gtzilla/fastFrag/README.md

 When is this useful?
 ----------

-When you need to render / change the DOM [Document Object Model] from JavaScript.
+When you need to render / change the DOM [Document Object Model] via JavaScript.

 Do I need all this stuff?
 ------------

 Nope, you only need [fastFrag.js](http://github.com/gregory80/fastFrag/blob/master/js/fastFrag.js) or [fastFrag.min.js](http://github.com/gregory80/fastFrag/blob/master/js/fastFrag.min.js) to use fastFrag.
 That's it.

-The remaining portion of the project comprises samples, tests, markdown extension, and app engine code for converting HTML to fastFrag JSON, [here](http://fastfrag-converter.appspot.com/).
+The remaining portion of the project comprises samples, tests, a markdown extension, Textmate snippets, jQuery plugin sample, and finally, app engine code for converting HTML to fastFrag JSON, use it [here](http://fastfrag-converter.appspot.com/).

 Usage
 -----